Horace DeVaughn

 Horace DeVaughn (c.
-1893 – April 8, 1927) was the first person to be executed by the electric chair in Alabama.
+1893 – April 8, 1927) was an American man convicted of double murder, and the first person to be executed by the electric chair in Alabama.
 DeVaughn was convicted of the double robberies and murders of Auburn B. Moore and Mrs. Ruby Thornton, which he committed fewer than three months prior to his execution.
+Prior to the double murder, DeVaughn also served time in Virginia for a third murder.

 Background and murder of Ada Gaither

 Horace DeVaughn was born in Birmingham, Alabama.
 DeVaughn had brothers named Latham and Owen, sisters named Ollie and Mabel, and a mother named Lucilla; his father, William, was formerly an enslaved man.

 As a young adult, Horace DeVaughn moved to Virginia and, while there, went by the name Arthur DeVaughn.
 In 1920, he was convicted of murdering a black woman named Ada Gaither in Wise County, Virginia, and he was sentenced to 10 years in the Virginia State Penitentiary.
 Prior to the murder, DeVaughn had boarded with Gaither in her home for ten years.
 DeVaughn beat Gaither to death with a fire poker and a hatchet's handle in late January 1920, and he confessed to her murder in addition to being tied to the crime with physical evidence, including bloodstained clothes.
 He claimed to have killed her in self-defense after she threatened him with a knife, although investigators did not find a knife in her room and speculated that his actual motive for killing her was robbery.
 After his conditional parole from prison in October 1926, DeVaughn moved back to Birmingham to live with his father and found work at the Stockham Pipe and Fittings Company.

 At the time of the murders of A.B.
 Moore and Ruby Thornton, DeVaughn was approximately 34 years old.